-Recording Service Hours
+Recording Service Hours (policy under review)

-At the end of every school year, the administration reviews total service hours recorded by all families in BigSIS.
-TO AVOID THE \$10/HR PAYOUT FOR UNMET SERVICE HOURS YOUR FAMILY IS REQUIRED TO LOG ALL SERVICE HOURS IN BigSIS BEFORE JULY 1ST.
-If you have lost your username and password for BigSIS, please contact Wynter Pradier or Camille Ramos in the North Office to have them resent to the e-mail address that we have on file for you.
+At the end of every school year, the administration reviews total service hours recorded by all families in ParentSquare.
+TO AVOID THE \$10/HR PAYOUT FOR UNMET SERVICE HOURS YOUR FAMILY IS REQUIRED TO LOG ALL SERVICE HOURS IN PARENTSQUARE BEFORE JULY 1ST.